gsuszka/python-project-template/README.md

-# Sample python project
+# Python project template

-Python project template with creation script and basic dev packages.
+A python project template with creation script and basic dev packages.

 ## Usage